starit/fc-market-price-polls/README.md

 ### Launched Prediction Frame

-Notice: The Chain means the blockchain for user to receive the rewardings.
+Notice: The Chain means the blockchain for users to receive the rewardings.

 - [Base][BTC] How will BTC's price change from $50,000 in a week? https://fc-market-price-polls.vercel.app/polls/37d99a88-280b-43e7-93df-97c0df5ecd31